mathwallet/docs.mathchain.org/docs/en/launch.md

 The roadmap of MathChain launch:

-Phase 1 - MathChain Aura
+Phase 1 - MathChain Pos

-In this phase MathChain will launch with Aura Consensus and mainly focus of the secret node function development and smart wallet development.
+In this phase MathChain will launch with POS Consensus and mainly focus of the secret node function development and smart wallet development.

 Phase 2 - MathChain Thread